Greg-R/qsd2/README.md

 Please note that the components used in this design increase the cost compared to the original design.
 However, the board is easier to build.
 A link to a public Digikey BOM is included so that the prospective builder can evaluate the cost before proceeding.

-## Version 1.1 Changes

-Version 1.1 is a minor revision of Version 1.0.
-Here is a list of the changes:

-1. 5.0 volt regulator is added.
-2. Removed unnecessary 3.3 volt and 5.0 volt supply decoupling components.
-3. Removed the option for 3.3 or 5.0 volt quadrature generator.
-5.0 volt rated components are required.
-4. RF input layout is optimized for slightly improved maximum frequency response.
-5. The IQ output connector is rotated 90 degrees to match the QSE2 board.
-6. Low ESR bypass capacitors are recommended to improve noise rejection.
-These parts are included in the revised BOM.

 ## Divide-by-2 versus Divide-by-4